scrapy/scrapy/docs/topics/downloader-middleware.rst

     To make sure Scrapy respects robots.txt make sure the middleware is enabled and the :setting:`ROBOTSTXT_OBEY` setting is enabled.

-    .. warning:: Keep in mind that, if you crawl using multiple concurrent requests per domain, Scrapy could still download some forbidden pages if they were requested before the robots.txt file was downloaded.
-This is a known limitation of the current robots.txt middleware and will be fixed in the future.

 .. reqmeta:: dont_obey_robotstxt

 If :attr:`Request.meta <scrapy.http.Request.meta>` has